 MCnet is a community linking the developers of particle-theory simulations with experimentalists and others who use and make tools for analysing the simulated events.
 Projects may be available from both aspects of the community. |

-A modular scientific software framework.
+ROOT is a modular scientific software framework.
 It provides all the functionalities needed to deal with big data processing, statistical analysis, visualisation and storage. |

 Xeus-Cpp is a Jupyter kernel for C++ based on the native implementation of the Jupyter protocol xeus. |